 Frightening thoughts, dreams or flashbacks

-Flashbacks to the time when the death happened may be experienced.
+Flashbacks to the time when the death happened, or when you heard about it, may be experienced.
 This means it feels like it is happening again.
-Not everyone suffers flashbacks, but they can happen at any time and be frightening.
+Not everyone suffers flashbacks, but if you do, they may happen at any time and be frightening.

 It is common to keep mulling over the circumstances leading up to the death and wondering if anything could have been done to stop it happening.
 ‘If only...’ is a common and particularly painful thought.

 I feel angry

-Many people who suffer a sudden bereavement and the associated shock find they suffer from physical symptoms as well as strong emotions.
+Many people who suffer a sudden bereavement and the associated shock find they suffer from physical symptoms, as well as strong emotions.